 The Ammerman and Michael J. Grant campuses have on-site campus child care centers that provide quality early childhood education for children of students, faculty and staff.
-The Ammerman Campus facility, located next to the Brookhaven Gymnasium, is open from 7:30 a.m. to 3:30 p.m., Monday through Friday during the fall and spring semesters.
+The Ammerman Campus facility, located next to the Brookhaven Gymnasium, is open from 7:30 a.m.

+to 3:30 p.m., Monday through Friday during the fall and spring semesters.
 Child care is available for children ages six weeks through five years of age.
 For more information, contact Campus Kids at 631-451-4388.

 The Michael J. Grant Campus facility is located east of the Caumsett Hall parking lot.
-The Center is open from 7:30 a.m. to 4:00 p.m., Monday through Friday when school is in session during the fall and spring semesters.
+The Center is open from 7:30 a.m. to 5:30 p.m., Monday through Thursday and Fridays from 7:30 a.m. to 4:00 p.m. when school is in session during the fall and spring semesters.
 Care is provided for children ages six weeks through five years of age.
 For more information, call Suffolk Kids' Cottage at 631-851-6517.